Undergraduate Admissions Requirements

 In addition students from other colleges as well as the College of Education may choose to pursue one of our minors in Community Health, Learning Design & Technology or Sport Management.

-Students from other programs who wish to pursue a non-teaching degree in the College of Education must fill out the external applicant change of major form and return the completed application to 489 Education.
+Students pursuing these programs in the College of Education must fill out the external applicant change of major form online.

 Level 2 Admissions for Teacher Certification Programs

 Students are admitted to Level 2 three times a year.
 The deadlines to apply for Level 2 admission are: